btrinchera/TPQA/readme.txt

 TPQA:

-This is TPQA - TracePQM Power & PQ Analyzer - part of EMPIR project TracePQM.
+This is TPQA - Traceable Power & PQ Analyzer - part of EMPIR project TracePQM.
 Details on the project can be found on the www:

 http://tracepqm.cmi.cz/